m7yash/SimpleLinearRegression/README.md

-# SupervisedMachineLearning
+# Linear Regression
-Two statistics programs that can be used in Supervised Machine Learning.
-Both **programs even show all work in the output**!
+Both programs even show all work in the output!

 ## How to Use
 - On this repository's main page, click 'Code' and then click 'Download ZIP'